genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/slider.rst

     * *width*: (horizontalSlider) MANDATORY - define the width of your horizontalSlider
     * *height*: (verticalSlider) MANDATORY - define the height of your verticalSlider
-    * *default*: Add a default value in your slider.
-Default value is 0
     * *intermediateChanges*: (Boolean) If True, it allows to changes value of slider during slider move
     * *maximum*: Add the maximum value of the slider.
 Default value is 100
     * *minimum*: Add the minimum value of the slider.
 Default value is 0